Used and loved by millions

 How can I use "with the aim of" in a sentence?

-Use "with the aim of" to introduce the purpose of an action.
-For example, "She studied diligently with the aim of passing the exam".
+Use "with the aim of" to introduce the purpose or intention behind an action.
+For example, "She studied diligently with the aim of getting into a good university".

 What are some alternatives to "with the aim of"?

-Is it more formal to say "with the aim of" or "to"?
+Is it more appropriate to use "with the aim of" or "with the goal of"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision